The Bulgers (approximately the hundred tallest peaks in Washington) is a difficult list of peaks, most of which require some

 Solos: 68

 Since I reclimbed a lot of peaks during 2018, this means I’ve summitted many Bulgers multiple times now.
 I’ll probably finish a second lap at some point.
-Additionally, I’m now trying to climb all the Bulgers in winter (link to Winter Bulgers page), and have climbed over 60 so far in winter.
-Of these, over 30 have been probable first winter ascents and over 10 have been probable second winter ascents.
+Additionally, I’m now trying to climb all the Bulgers in winter (link to Winter Bulgers page), and have climbed over 70 so far in winter.
+Of these, 40 have been probable first winter ascents and 10 have been probable second winter ascents.
+The winter bulgers list is by far the most difficult and dangerous peakbagging list in the lower 48 states, and has never been completed.

 Overall stats, including ascents before and after the FKT completion: